Poetry

 On this majestic and ever-changing patch of Earth

-When I was young I laid on these shores
+When I was young I lay on these shores

 Sun warming my back